teug91/qBittorrentTray/README.md

 * Left-click pauses/resumes all torrents.
 * Double-click open WEB UI in browser.
 * Right click to change settings.
-* Opening a .torrent with TorrentOpener.exe adds torrent and deletes .torrent after.
 * Tray icon changes bases on status (active, paused, not available).

+## TODO
+* Opening a .torrent with TorrentOpener.exe adds torrent (and deletes .torrent after).

 ## Credit